Is Nishiki a Good Bike? Honest Brand Review (2026)

 History

-It was only in the 70s that Nishiki bikes were actually known and brought over by West Coast Cycles.
-Before that, there was not much said about them in the US – except of course for those who had a chance to acquire one.
+West Coast Cycles began bringing Nishiki bikes to the US market in the late 1960s, with the brand gaining broader recognition through the 1970s.
+Before that, there was not much said about them in the US — except of course for those who had a chance to acquire one.

 So for the remaining years of the 1980s, the American bicycle company Derby cycles put out Nishiki bikes produced by Kawamura.
 Only in 1989, when the owner of Derby ultimately decided to produce his own new Nishiki models outside Japan without cooperation from Kawamura the corporation of Derby (probably thinking this would result in fixing defects and mistakes), began to use model names identical to those bicycles built by Kawamura.